Kwandwane Browne

 Kwandwane "Kwan" Browne (born 11 December 1977 in Belmont, Trinidad and Tobago) is a Trinidadian field hockey player.

 He has represented Trinidad and Tobago internationally at the Commonwealth Games, Pan American Games and Pan American Cup.

-Browne plays club hockey for Hampstead and Westminster as a player/coach, having previously played for Canterbury and East Grinstead.
+Browne has played club hockey for Hampstead and Westminster as a player/coach,Canterbury and East Grinstead.

-On 24 September 2019 it was announced that Browne had been appointed as Assistant Coach for the Great Britain national team.

-In 2020, he became the head of hockey at Mill Hill School in London.
+On 24 September 2019, it was announced that Browne had been appointed as Assistant Coach for the Great Britain national team.
+In 2024 Browne became Director of hockey at Holcombe where he is the head coach of the men's first xi.